quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Parallel-and-High-Performance-Computing/phpc_part14_5.5.2_Using_com.md

 1. **Upsweep Phase**: This phase processes the array in a right-sweep manner, where each thread works on half its previous range.
 2. **Downsweep Phase**: After zeroing the last value, it performs a left-sweep to complete the prefix sum.

-The upsweep and downsweep phases together ensure that the total operations are minimized while still using \(O(\log n)\) steps.
+The upsweep and downsweep phases together ensure that the total operations are minimized while still using $O(\log n)$ steps.
 ```java
 public class WorkEfficientScan {
     public static void workEfficientUpsweep(int[] arr) {